noctoldev/noctolware/README.md

 ---

-i'd like to thank zillakami for the music, caffiene and various other factors that helped me make this lmfao
+i'd like to thank zillakami for the music, caffiene and various other factors that helped me make this lmfao this as of feb 23rd is fully undetectable on virustotal.

+thank AI for the markdown